Pelvic Floor Muscle Spasm

 In cases where pelvic floor muscle spasms developed because of other symptoms such as endometriosis, treatment of that underlying condition is very important.
 If someone has developed pelvic floor muscle spasm after placement of pelvic mesh, the mesh has to be addressed first before addressing muscle spasm.

-pelvic floor muscle spasm
+pelvic floor spasms

 At Arizona Center for Chronic Pelvic Pain, we work with physical therapists in the Phoenix area and throughout the United States.
 We strongly believe that pelvic floor physical therapy is the most important part of relieving pelvic muscle spasm(s).
 In most cases, we will be able to recommend a physical therapist in your area or provide you with resources to find one.
 Strengthening weak pelvic floor muscles through pelvic floor exercises is critical.